microsoft/Kusto-Query-Language/doc/take-anyif-aggfunction.md

 ## Returns

 The `take_anyif` aggregation function returns the value of the expression calculated for each of the records randomly selected from each group of the summarize operator.
-Only records for which *Predicate* returns "true" may be selected.
-If the predicate doesn't return "true", a null value is produced.
+Only records for which *Predicate* returns 'true' may be selected.
+If the predicate doesn't return 'true', a null value is produced.

 ## Examples